tnwei/msia-covid-api/README.md

 ## Changes

 + (8ac732a) Migrated to GCP following Heroku free tier shutting down.
 I plan to keep this online as long as MoH keeps uploading data.
++ (95668d2) Small update to adjust to upstream changes in data source.
+Been 4 years wow

 ## License